jgoizueta/flt/README.txt

 = Examples of use

+To install the library use gem from the command line: gem install ruby-decimal

-First we must require the library: require 'decimal'
+Then require the library in your code: require 'decimal'

 Now we can use the Decimal class simply like this: